-Contemporary is a fairly recent design and refers to the here and now rather than past eras, which modern suggests when referencing the design style.
+Contemporary is a reasonably recent design and refers to the here and now rather than past eras, which modern suggests when referencing the design style.

-Contemporary homes contain more color, clean lines, smooth finishes, and lighter woods.
-Right out the gate, this home is showcasing a beautiful black siding exterior that contrasts incredibly well with the stone and cedar accents.
+Contemporary homes contain more color, clean lines, smooth finishes, and lighter wood.
+Right out the gate, this home showcases a beautiful black siding exterior that contrasts incredibly well with the stone and cedar accents.

 This home has added texture everywhere – from cloth wallpaper to wooden ceilings and a floor-to-ceiling fireplace.
 Check it out for yourself.

-The vaulted ceilings make this home nice and open, and the exterior of that great room, with the cedar siding, gives a modern asymmetrical design that you are not going to find on a classic ranch home.
+The vaulted ceilings make this home nice and open, and the exterior of that great room, with the cedar siding, gives a modern asymmetrical design that you will not find on a classic ranch home.

 The list truly goes on and on when it comes to beautiful modern house styles.
 These are just a few of our favorites within some of the most popular types of modern homes in the midwest.

-For even more inspiration and awe, check out local modern home builders Sustainable Nine and their past, recent, and future projects.
+For even more inspiration and awe, check out local modern home builders Sustainable 9 and their past, recent, and future projects.